-However, the highlight for me were two things, the food and the traditional set up where females were making fresh corn chapatti and serving with garlic chutney and butter.
-It bought back memories in my head of how I have seen my grand mother cook food like this in my remote village.
-I have immense respect for them to have cooked food for the family bearing the smoke and heat in front of chulha.
+However, the highlight for me were two things.
+First, the food and the second, traditional set up.
+Over there, females were making fresh corn chapatti and serving with garlic chutney and butter.
+This bought back memories in my head.
+This is how I have seen my grand mother cook food like this in my remote village.
+I have immense respect for all those who have cooked food for the family bearing the smoke and heat in front of chulha.

 Coming to the food, you need to make sure you have enough room in your tummy to enjoy the food.
 You have two choices, 1. either go and do self service and no wait, or, 2.
-Join the queue and the queue can range from 30mins to 1hr wait before you are allowed to get in the main food hall.
-You will need to take off the shoes and will be asked to sit squatting the legs, and food is the served one by one on the leafy plate and bowls.
+Join the queue.
+The queue can range from 30mins to 1hr wait before you are allowed to get in the main food hall.
+You will need to take off the shoes.
+You will be asked to sit squatting the legs.
+The food is the served one by one on the leafy plate and bowls.
 Food is just too good and I got stuffed but the servers were unwilling to stop.
 This was one of the best food I had in Jaipur.

-I will certainly recommend this place if you going to be in Jaipur.
-There are few other places where Chokhi Dhani has opened up in India too, however I am yet to visit them, but parent branch (Jaipur) probably will score more…my assumption.
+I will certainly recommend Chokhi Dhani, Jaipur, if you going to be in Jaipur.
+There are few other places where Chokhi Dhani has opened up in India too.
+However, I am yet to visit them, but parent branch (Jaipur) probably will score more…my assumption.